GrapesJS/grapesjs/docs/modules/Commands.md

 ## Extending commands

-Another big advantage of commands it's how easily you're able to extand/ovverride them.
+Another big advantage of commands is the possibility to easily extand or ovverride them wit another command.
-Let's take a simple command
+Let's take a simple example

 ```js
 commands.add('my-command-1', editor => {